-The key points are:
+The key points of the CAN-SPAM Act are:

-For some events, you may want to send a mass email to current students, faculty, and/or staff.
+For some events, you may want to send a mass email to current students, faculty and/or staff.
 However, there are some guidelines for this process that you should consider when developing such an email.
+The preferred methods for emailing internal audiences are through CWRU Gmail or Mailchimp.

-Please consult with Lisa Chiu, the College’s Director of Marketing and Communications, to receive assistance in planning mass email communications.
-It is important to send emails only to those who are affiliated to the relevant college, department, activity, or to those who have intentionally signed up to receive such content (a list serve, for example).
-If you send email blasts to recipients who are not interested and did not ask to receive such messages, your emails may begin to be marked as spam.
+Please consult with Lisa Chiu, the college’s director of marketing and communications, to receive assistance in planning mass email communications.
+It is important to send emails only to those who are affiliated to the relevant college, department, activity, or to those who have intentionally signed up to receive such content (ex: a listserve).
+If you send email blasts to recipients who are not interested and did not ask to receive such messages, your emails may be marked as spam.

 We also encourage you to submit campus-wide news and events to The Daily.
 Submit your message to The Daily at least 10 days before your target publishing date by emailing firstname.lastname@example.org.

 Emailing an External Audience